SFTtech/nyan/doc/nyan.md

     - `int`:      `1337`           - (some number)
     - `float`:    `42.235`, `inf`  - (some floating point number)
     - `bool`:     `True`, `False`  - (some boolean value)
-    - `file`:     `"./name" `      - (some filename, absolute or
-                                      relative to the directory
-                                      the defining nyan file is located at)
+    - `file`:     `"./name" `      - (some filename, relative to the directory the defining nyan file is located at.
+                                      If absolute, the path is relative to an engine defined root directory)
   * ordered set of elements of a type: `orderedset(type)`
   * set of elements of a type: `set(type)`
   * currently, there is **no** `list(type)` specified,